Singing star Taylor Swift appeared to mock ex-boyfriend Harry Styles over their break-up as she opened the Grammy Awards ceremony.

-Folk-rock band Mumford & Sons collected what is seen as the key award of the night, album of the year, for their second release, Babel, to their surprise.
+Folk-rock band the Mumfords collected what is often seen as the key award of the night, album of the year, for their second release 'Babel', to their surprise.

 Frontman Marcus Mumford, who picked up the award from Adele, said: "We figured we weren't going to win anything because The Black Keys have been sweeping up all day, rightfully so."

-During a middle section of her track, she seemed to be referring to her split following a fling with One Direction star Styles, which ended last month.
+During a middle section of her track, she seemed to be referring to her split following a fling with One Direction star Styles, which ended last month following a Caribbean break.

-“And I’m like: ‘I’m sorry.
-I’m busy opening up the Grammys, and we are never, ever getting back together.
-Like ever.’ ”
+Swift went on: "And I'm like: 'I'm sorry.
+I'm busy opening up the Grammys, and we are never, ever getting back together.
+Like ever'."

-The interlude punctuated an incredible performance by the 23-year-old, who parted from 19-year-old Styles earlier this year after a holiday to the British Virgin Islands went sour.
+The interlude punctuated an incredible performance by the 23-year-old singer, who parted from 19-year-old Styles earlier this year after a holiday to the British Virgin Islands went sour.

 It may make life uncomfortable at the Brit Awards next week when both Swift and Styles will be in attendance to perform at the show, staged at London's O2 Arena.

-Also at the ceremony in Los Angeles, veteran singer-songwriter Elton John teamed up with the new generation of stars in his field Ed Sheeran, to perform the hit A-Team.
+Also a the ceremony in Los Angeles veteran singer-songwriter Elton John teamed up with the new generation in his field Ed Sheeran, to perform the hit A-Team.

 No stranger to Grammy awards, Elton dedicated the performance to the victims of the Sandy Hook Elementary School shooting in Conneticut last December.